dbursem/ogn-client-php/readme.md

 ##Usage
 * Call the example aprsbot from the commandline with `php aprsbot.php`.
 * you'll see some debug info and hopefully logs will be added to your database.
-* set debug to false in aprsbot.php (line 7) to stop the debug messages Be noted: This is a daemon that should run in the background indefinately.
+* set debug to false in aprsbot.php (line 7) to stop the debug messages.

+Be noted: This is a daemon that should run in the background indefinately.
 All it does is saving coordinates to a database.
 There's no use in trying to call it through a webserver, as there's no output other than the debug messages.